-ver the past three decades, proponents of civil liability reform have made significant gains.1 Propelled by significant electoral gains in the 2010 cycle, it appears that the trend will continue this year, with 21 states so far enacting civil liability legislation.
+ver the past three decades, proponents of civil liability reform have made significant gains.
+Propelled by significant electoral gains in the 2010 cycle, it appears that the trend will continue this year, with 21 states so far enacting civil liability legislation.

-One of the most significant pieces of civil justice reform legislation was passed in Wisconsin, the authors' home state, after Governor Scott Walker called the newly elected Republican-controlled Legislature into a special session to pass legislation focused on job creation.2 The legislation passed both houses and was signed into law within a month of its introduction.3 The legislation made numerous changes to Wisconsin's law, including:
+One of the most significant pieces of civil justice reform legislation was passed in Wisconsin, the authors' home state, after Governor Scott Walker called the newly elected Republican-controlled Legislature into a special session to pass legislation focused on job creation.
+The legislation passed both houses and was signed into law within a month of its introduction.
+The legislation made numerous changes to Wisconsin's law, including:

-1) updating the state's product liability law by getting rid of the broad "consumer expectations test" and instead requiring the plaintiff to show that a reasonable alternative design could have been adopted by the manufacturer to reduce or avoid the

-Andrew Cook is an attorney and lobbyist for the Hamilton Consulting Group, LLC in Madison, Wis.
-Mr. Cook is also the legislative director for the Wisconsin Civil Justice Council, Inc., a coalition of business, medical, and insurance groups committed to strengthening Wisconsin's civil liability laws.
-In addition, Mr. Cook is the president of the Madison Federalist Society Lawyers Chapter.
-Prior to joining Hamilton Consulting Group, Mr. Cook was a staff attorney for the Pacific Legal Foundation and an in-house attorney for the Building Industry Association of Washington. harm posed by the product;

-2) increasing the standard for admissibility of expert evidence by adopting the Daubert4 standard;

-3) overturning a Wisconsin Supreme Court decision5 that adopted the controversial risk contribution theory and holding paint manufacturers collectively liable for the lead poisoning of a young man after he ingested white lead carbonate even though the plaintiff couldn't identify the actual manufacturer of the product;

-4) capping punitive damages at \$200,000 or two times compensatory damages, whichever is greater; and

-5) holding a party or the party's attorney liable for costs and fees for bringing a complaint, cross-complaint, defense, counterclaim, or appeal in bad faith and solely for the purpose of harassing or maliciously injuring another party.6
+- 1) updating the state's product liability law by getting rid of the broad "consumer expectations test" and instead requiring the plaintiff to show that a reasonable alternative design could have been adopted by the manufacturer to reduce or avoid the harm posed by the product; - 2) increasing the standard for admissibility of expert evidence by adopting the Daubert standard; - 3) overturning a Wisconsin Supreme Court decision that adopted the controversial risk contribution theory and holding paint manufacturers collectively liable for the lead poisoning of a young man after he ingested white lead carbonate even though the plaintiff couldn't identify the actual manufacturer of the product; - 4) capping punitive damages at \$200,000 or two times compensatory damages, whichever is greater; and - 5) holding a party or the party's attorney liable for costs and fees for bringing a complaint, cross-complaint, defense, counterclaim, or appeal in bad faith and solely for the purpose of harassing or maliciously injuring another party.

-Traditionally, campaign contributions and lobbying expenditures have led to the conclusion that the primary opponents of civil liability reforms in Wisconsin and across the country are plaintiffs' attorneys.7 In many instances, these investments have given the plaintiff's bar the ability to defeat or significantly amend state civil liability
+Traditionally, campaign contributions and lobbying expenditures have led to the conclusion that the primary opponents of civil liability reforms in Wisconsin and across the country are plaintiffs' attorneys.
+In many instances, these investments have given the plaintiff's bar the ability to defeat or significantly amend state civil liability legislation.
+At the same time, the plaintiff's bar has successfully introduced and passed laws making it easier to sue and to extract higher damages awards.9